 -

-spiritual or existential crisis,
+spiritual or existential questions, moments of inner crisis,

 -